jakakordez/cycling-stats/README.md

 You will need a PHP server with MySQL database
 * Clone repository in a shared folder
 * Import MySQL table structure
-* Configure MySQL credentials in /php/sql.php if necessary
+* Configure MySQL credentials and interface language in config.php if necessary
 * You are done :)